 envisioning DARC-ED guidelines

-- Support indigenous sovereignty and restorative justice for black, brown and indigenous people of color through direct action such as fairly paying teachers and artists and supporting community-led grassroot efforts.
+- Support restorative justice for black, brown and indigenous people of color through direct action such as fairly paying teachers and artists and supporting community-led grassroot efforts.

 - Examine whiteness as a myth that needs to be dismantled and decomposed.
 We embrace the complexity of the many ancestral cultures and different ethnicities from Europe instead of the monolith of calling oneself “white.”
 We create a future where “white” doesn’t exist anymore.
 We understand that there are many other myths that have been created that support whiteness such as “empire,” “the west” and “civilization” that must also be dismantled and decomposed.

 - We choose to get out of the waste stream of capitalism which is always calling us to buy more and waste more.
 Our culture calls people back into self-sufficiency and community resiliency by reclaiming and remembering the skills that we need to take care of ourselves and our communities.
 We envision moving away from centralization and industrialization and instead into diverse, locally-managed systems.
 Waste is a process of industrialization and capitalism that we refuse to participate in.
 We envision solutions that do not waste people or planet.